spark-mv/cdn/install.md

 ## 3.1 Configuring HolaCDN via browser console

 Console commands must be entered in the frame containing th video player.
-If your site includes frames, enter the console commands in the correct frame.
+If your site includes frames, select the video frame from the drop down box in the console, and enter the console commands in the correct frame.

 Enable statistics by entering ```hola_cdn.set_mode_stats()```